’Twas the night before Christmas, and all through the house,

 Not a creature was stirring—

-OK, but, like, quiet in the way a paused movie is quiet, where everything is still technically happening, just not advancing.
-Like, the TV was on mute, and I was probably midway through a prestige drama I had already decided was “good, actually,” but not compelling enough to demand my full attention.
-And my phone was maybe face-down, which, if I’m being honest, is a move that is less restraint and more just buying a couple minutes.
-But I was awake anyway, which would feel to me mildly like participation.
+OK, but, like, the house was quiet in the way a paused movie is quiet.
+Where everything is still technically happening, just not advancing, like, the TV is on mute, and I am maybe midway through some prestige drama I have already decided is “good, actually” but is not compelling enough to demand my full attention, and, like, my phone is face-down, which, if I’m being honest, is a move that isn’t restraint as much as it is me just trying to buy a couple minutes so I can be awake and also feel like I am mildly participating in my own life…

 The stockings were hung by the chimney, with care—

-and, honestly, that right there is one of those phrases you only say once a year and never thoroughly interrogate, even though it raises questions!
-Like, what does “with care” mean in this context?
+But, honestly, like, that right there is one of those phrases—”…by the chimney with care…”—that we only say once a year, at this time, and never thoroughly interrogate, even though it raises questions, like, what does “with care” mean in this context?
 Care relative to what??
-Who is the audience for this care???

 The children were nestled, all snug in their beds—